boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {:quote}
 > "The non-3GPP part includes TN parts.
 The 3GPP management system provides the network slice requirements to the corresponding management systems of those non-3GPP parts, e.g. the TN part supports connectivity within and between CN and AN parts."
 (Section 4.4.1 of {{TS-28.530}})

 In practice, the TN may not map to a monolithic architecture and management domain.
 It is frequently segmented, non-uniform, and managed by different entities.
-For example, {{fig-1}} depicts a NF instance that is deployed in an edge data center (DC) connected to a NF located in a Public Cloud via a WAN (e.g., MPLS-VPN service).
+For example, {{fig-1}} depicts an NF instance that is deployed in an edge data center (DC) connected to an NF located in a Public Cloud via a WAN (e.g., MPLS-VPN service).
 In this example, the TN can be seen as an abstraction representing an end-to-end connectivity based upon three distinct domains: DC, WAN, and Public Cloud.
 A model for the Transport Network based on orchestration domains is introduced in {{sec-orch}}.

 ~~~~
 {::include ./drawings/TN-abstraction.txt}